section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

 > You can refer to the final code in this [GitHub repository](https://github.com/zolomohan/agora-cloud-recording-server).

-### Query the recording session
+### Quering the recording session

 You can query a recording session while it's in progress to get the details of the session.
 You can only query an ongoing session.
-If you query a recording session that has ended, the endpoint will respond with a 404.
+If you query a session that has ended, the endpoint will respond with a 404.

 Now, Let's add a POST request handler for a new endpoint called `'/query'` to query the recording session.